zwierski/croquemADAme-datastory/index.md

 *I’ve got good news: the videos I’ve posted since last time have been much more successful!
 I made sure to follow your advice about the title and the tags, you know adding relevant words and capitalization and all that.
 I’ve even got more than 100 subscribers now!
 Oh and don’t know if that helped, but I also changed the titles of my old videos - looking back, they were so bad hahaha*

 *I think I could do even better though...
 Sometimes there's a big difference in the number of views I get on each video.
 One time I vlogged about my classes at uni, and that video totally flopped!
 And even my most viewed videos never go over a few thousand views...
-Am I just not making videos about lame topics or what?*
+Am I just making videos about lame topics or what?*

 *Thank you so much!
 Ada*